Corken Q & A: Tips for a Successful Re-Location

 Lori Corken, owner and managing broker of Corken + Company, a Denver-based, full-service real estate firm, has seen a significant increase in clients re-locating to Denver for work in recent years.

-Here, Corken shares her time-tested tips for making this exciting transition less stressful and more successful.
+Here, Corken shares her time-tested tips for making this exciting transition less stressful and more successful as a Denver relocation specialist.

 Q: What makes a re-location more challenging than a regular move?